Governor's Office of Youth, Faith and Family

 How do I become a Commissioner?

-If you are interested in serving as a commissioner on the Parents Commission, click here to apply.
+Click here to apply if you are interested in serving as a commissioner on the Commission.

 How do I apply for funding?

 Those interested in applying for the Parents Commission Grant must participate in a competitive grant process.
 The Governor’s Office of Youth, Faith and Family (GOYFF) uses the Arizona State Procurement Office’s ProcureAZ eProcurement system when issuing “Letters of Intent to Issue a Solicitation” for RFGAs.
-If interested in receiving an e-mail notification from the ProcureAZ system, register here.
+Register here to receive an e-mail notification from the ProcureAZ system.

 When will the next RFGA be available?